utap2/utap2/docs/rst/installation.rst

 --------------
 Fill up all the parameters in files required_parameters.conf and optional_parameters.conf.

-All the parameters in the file required_parameters.conf are mandatory.
+The parameters listed in the required_parameters.conf file are all mandatory and must be provided.

-The parameters in the file optional_parameters.conf are not mandatory (can be left untouched) and are used to overwrite the existing default parameters in the file.
+The parameters mentioned in the optional_parameters.conf file are not mandatory and can be left unchanged.
+These optional parameters serve the purpose of overriding the default parameters already set in the file.

-All the parameters are described bellow under the section parameters.
+All the parameters are described below under the section parameters.

 For running UTAP run the command in the shell: